biell/alti-server/FAQ.md

 team color is stored with the record.
 So, to answer the question, add more spawn points (you can put them right next to each other, if you like).

+#### Should I allow wall powerups

+Generally speaking, no.  Alti+ games rely on specific powerups to implement extended fatures.
+A wall can move a powerup off it's original location.
+When this happens, alti+server doesn't know the powerup was moved, and can't register it.
+Capture the flag maps should never use walls, and race maps should only use them if checkpoints are sufficiently large such that a wall couldn't move all the powerups.